goooooouwa/goooooouwa.github.io/_posts/coding/2025-06-30-backup-restore-immich-with-portainer.md

 ---
-title: Restore data for Immich with Portainer
+title: How to restore data for Immich with Portainer
 category: coding
 tags: immich portainer postgres docker
 published: true